THE DREAM OF ENDYMION

 Endymion is variously described as a king, a hunter, a shepherd, an astronomer or an astrologer in ancient sources.
 In art and sculpture, he is often depicted sleeping with a cloak, spear and hunting hounds.
 He was said to hail from the region of Karia (Caria) in Anatolia (within Modern Turkey), where we find the mountains of Latmos (today the Beşparmak Mountains).
 Endymion's resting place or 'tomb' was identified with a cave near the ancient town of Herakleia.
 The region was inhabited by the Carians before it was settled by the Ionian and Doric tribes of Greece, and Endymion's myth may have been a translation of native Carian mythology.
 His legend is sometimes confused with another Endymion from Olympia in Southern Greece, who decided his three sons should run a race to decide who inherited his kingdom: one won the race, one stayed at home, and the third left home angry when he lost.

 Selene was a Titan, one of the second generation of primal gods overthrown by the Olympians in Greek Mythology.
-Her distinctive iconography includes the bearing of a flaming torch, a silver diadem with a lunar crescent, her white robes, and a chariot drawn by white horses.
+Their distinctive iconography includes the bearing of a flaming torch, a silver diadem with a lunar crescent, their white robes, and a chariot drawn by white horses.
 The story of the Titan Selene may have retained is prominence due to the fact that Artemis, the Olympain goddess associated with the moon, was fiercely virginal, so that the myth of Endymion could not be absorbed into her own mythos.
 In Renaissance revivals of classical mythology, Selene was often replaced with Diana, the Roman goddess who absorbed the Greek cult of Artemis.